355 Church St,

 The original pieces exhibited here used photographs of the existing condo tower building type as a case study, overlaid, to find the essence of the type.

 His technique and subject matter have both evolved and been honoured over the years – most notably through the Moleskine Grand Central Terminal sketch competition.
 Socha’s winning entry was published in 2012, and exhibited in the New York Transit Museum from June to December 2013.

 Steven Socha is a Toronto-based artist and architect.
 All of his works to date have revolved around themes of transit, motion, transience, and time.

-During his tenure as a Masters of Architecture student at the University of Toronto, Steve became the ...
+During his tenure as a Master of Architecture student at the University of Toronto, Steve became the first...